gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 with you in this series of articles.
 It is not so much about how to use the back-end part (Oracle database) or the front-end (Oracle Apex).
-It is much more about the tools, techniques and best practices around them in order to build, deploy and maintain an Oracle Apex application, Actually, Apex can be replaced by another front-end like Java ADF, React, Angular or whatever.
+It is much more about the tools, techniques and best practices around them in order to build, deploy and maintain an Oracle Apex application efficiently and correctly.
+Actually, Apex can be replaced by another front-end like Java ADF, React, Angular or whatever.
 I have used the word **build** on purpose and not something like develop because I see an analogy with building a house.
-You don't build a house by buying parts like a door and some tools.
-No you need a **plan**, an **architecure** if you prefer.
+You don't build a house by just buying parts like a door and some tools.
+No you need a **plan**, an **architecture** if you prefer.
 And how often I see people beginning with creating a table, an Apex screen and then they think they are doing well.
-Maybe their boss is happy because s/he sees something visible but IMO they just started without a plan.
+Maybe their boss/client is happy because s/he sees something visible but IMO they just started without a plan.
 You just **DON'T** start with a door and some tools when you need to build a house, so do not make the same **mistake** when you build an Oracle application.

+And there are other build analogies:
+- the tool [Ant](https://ant.apache.org/) needs a build file to execute tasks;
+- the Unix programs are usually installed after they are being built from source.

 # Philosophy